What Does the Bible Say About Speaking to the Dead?

 From God’s view, as presented in the Bible, such practices are not just forbidden but are also harmful.
 They are seen as opening doors to deceit and spiritual harm, leading people away from the truth of God’s word.
 This is particularly relevant in the context of the Israelites, who were surrounded by cultures that engaged in various forms of spiritism and necromancy.
 The Bible’s prohibitions against these practices served as a clear boundary, distinguishing the Israelites’ faith and their dependence on God alone.

-See also What Does the Bible Say About Israel?
+See also What Does the Bible Say About Holding Your Tongue?

 In the New Testament, while there is less explicit mention of speaking to the dead, the theme of relying on Christ and His teachings remains central.
 The focus is on the living relationship with Jesus, rather than seeking out the deceased.
 This aligns with the Christian belief in the resurrection and the afterlife, where hope and truth are found in Jesus, not in the spirits of the departed.